 Instead of purchasing an RFoV ITS-in-a-box, you may build your own.
 This section provides detailed instructions for assembly.

-The ITS-in-a-box consists of a device under test (DUT), a chart tablet, an internal lighting system, and a plastic box that is laser cut from CAD drawings (shown in Figure 1).
+The ITS-in-a-box consists of a DUT, a chart tablet, an internal lighting system, and a plastic box that's laser cut from CAD drawings (shown in Figure 1).